lucascvidal/lucascvidal.github.io/_posts/2020-05-01-a-development-process.md

 In this stage I also define the project management metrics and techniques that I'll be using, along with the tools to write code.

-I use git as versioning system, GitHub to store my remote git repository and a combination of Visual Studio Code and Vim to write most of my code.
+For most of my projects I use git as versioning system, GitHub to store my remote git repository and a combination of Visual Studio Code and Vim to write code.
+These tools may change depending on what technology and language I'll use for the project.

 To manage my projects I use GitHub's project board feature with an automated kanban template and track backlog items as issues in the repository.
 ### Design